Colorado-State-University-CMB/wrangling-genomics/_episodes/03-trimming.md

 location of a file or directory, and are valid regardless of your current working directory.
 You can identify an absolute path because it always starts with a `/`.
 We have mainly dealt with *relative paths* so far, which can contain slashes, but never at the very beginning.

 ~~~
-# don't need to be in a specific directory
+# don't need to be in a particular directory, but need env:
+# conda activate qc-trim
 echo $CONDA_PREFIX
 ~~~
 {: .bash}